 It is most likely the answer.
-The information that your brain collected only yesterday seems like the best possible option as it is so much easier to remember.
+Your brain’s information from yesterday appears to be the better option since it is so much easier to recall.

 Recency bias refers to the tendency to give more importance to recent information or experiences when making judgments or decisions.
 In the context of interviews, this can manifest as giving more consideration to a candidate with the most recent job or experience, rather than taking a holistic view of their qualifications and experiences.

 Thus, the recency effect mainly reflects the way our brain is hardwired to remember information presented to us most recently.
 You may probably recall what you had for dinner today, but do you remember what you ate for dinner about a week ago?
 In the same manner, you may be able to remember the candidates you spoke to today, but most plausibly not the ones you spoke to last week and this can impact the earlier candidates while proving advantageous to the last-interviewed candidate.
 Read more about how to remove unconscious biases in interviews.

 Strategies for Conducting Unbiased Interviews and Avoiding Recency Bias

 Here are some strategies for conducting unbiased interviews and avoiding recency bias in interviews are listed below:

 Have a System In Place

 Having a system that is clear-cut and well-implemented may help.
 Firstly, it is very important to have an established and clear set of interview questions to ensure that every candidate has the same interview experience by providing them with a level playing field.
 Generate a rating criteria from each response of the candidate so your notes will be an integral part of overcoming the recency bias.
 Read more on how to efficiently plan your interviews.
 Read more on how to structure your interviews.